la2050/archive/_projects/2016/re-make-it-la.md

 project_impact: >-
   ["Manufacturing activity","Employment in the creative industries","Jobs per capita","Minority- and women-owned firms","Venture capital investment"]
+project_proposal_impact:
+  - Manufacturing activity
+  - Employment in the creative industries
+  - Jobs per capita
+  - Minority- and women-owned firms
+  - Venture capital investment
+project_proposal_description: >-
+  Our proposal will identify 10 manufacturing companies in Los Angeles County that are ‘at risk’ for relocation.
+We seek to ‘re-tool’ these companies through new digital communications, enterprise crowdfunding, and/or management capacity so they can better understand their marketplace, increase sales and re-position the company to avert relocation and loss of manufacturing jobs in LA County.
+project_areas:
+  - Central LA
+  - East LA
+  - San Fernando Valley
+  - South LA
+  - Gateway Cities
 project_proposal_best_place: >-
   Manufacturing Activity: LA County has hemorrhaged manufacturing jobs in the last decade, losing 20% of these jobs.